anders-wartoft/LogGenerator/README.md

 Example: to send random data from a template file to a udp listener on port 9999 for 5 seconds, use:

-`java -Djava.util.logging.config.file=logging.properties -jar target/LogGenerator-with-dependencies.jar -i template -fn src/test/data/template.txt -o udp -host localhost -port 9999 -t time:5000 `
+`java -Djava.util.logging.config.file=logging.properties -jar target/LogGenerator-with-dependencies.jar -i template -ifn src/test/data/template.txt -o udp -oh localhost -op 9999 -t time:5000 `

+### The -e eps throttling doesn't work
+Add `-s true` so that timestamps are updated.

+Example:

+`java -Djava.util.logging.config.file=logging.properties -jar target/LogGenerator-with-dependencies.jar -i template -ifn src/test/data/template.txt -o udp -oh localhost -op 9999 -t continuous --limit 100  -e 2 -s true`

 ## What License are you using?
 See the license header in each java file.
 As long as you don't violate the licenses of the components (kafka and slf4j), you can do whatever you want with the code, just give me credit if you use the code.